imlobster/ini.rip/README.md

 	* sections
 		* keys and values
 		* keys and values
+8. to save your values in ini you need to build your `Dictionary<ReadOnlyMemory<char>, Dictionary<ReadOnlyMemory<char>, ReadOnlyMemory<char>>>` or use your edited output from decoding
+9. put your full path to file and your dictionary in `Coder.TryEncode("C:\Users\Desktop\MyFile.ini", MyValues)`
-8. pray it to work
+10. pray it all to work

 ## performance
 | Average Time   | Median Time   | Min Time     | Max Time   |